Man-Fee/Man-Fee/README.md

 - 👋 Hi, I’m @Man-Fee
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning GO and Python and programming in C# or C++
+- 🌱 I’m currently learning GO and Python and actual programming in C# and C++
-- 💞️ I’m looking to collaborate on useful tools
+- 💞️ I’m developing useful tools; e.g. a time clock program to log time at work or my greatest tool up to now: merchandise management system with an interface to a POS system and an order proposal system used by an unpacked shop (Unverpackt Laden)
 - 📫 How to reach me => e-mail preferred

 <!---